alchemycodelab/cheat-sheets/Mongoose.md

 Mongoose
 ===

-Mongoose sits ontop of the `mongodb` node.js driver  (meaning it uses it and provides you the developer with a different coding API) and introduces model semantics (enforces data expectations through model validation).
+Mongoose sits on top of the `mongodb` node.js driver  (meaning it uses it and provides you the developer with a different coding API) and introduces model semantics (enforces data expectations through model validation).